Ale-Deto04/MatchWeb/README.md

 # MatchWeb
-A full-stack web application developed as part of a university course, simulating a sports championship with the ability for registered users to create and manage betting slips (schedine).
+A **full-stack web application** developed as part of the _"Introduction to Web Programming"_ university course, simulating a sports championship with the ability for registered users to create and manage betting slips (schedine).

 ## Project Context and Documentation

-This project was developed as part of the academic coursework for the "Introduzione alla Programmazione Web" course.
+This project was developed as part of the academic coursework for the _"Introduction to Web Programming"_ course.
 Its primary purpose is educational, aimed at learning and applying web programming concepts and technologies.

 For a detailed explanation of the project design, implementation choices, and architecture, please refer to the comprehensive project report included in the repository (`project_report.pdf`).